danielscholl-osdu/search/docs/tutorial/SearchService.md

 }
 ```

-- search across all types and versions for welldb namespace in opendes
+- Search across all types and versions for the welldb namespace in opendes:

 ```json
 {